BTEC Level 3 Extended Diploma

 You’ll study leadership and teamwork, physical preparation, understanding the impact of war/conflict and terrorism, Police powers, and volunteering in the Public Services.

 This programme is similar to our Level 3 Diploma, but has additional units in order to give you a broader experience.
 Among other things, you’ll be able to undertake placements with the National Citizenship Scheme and Combined Cadet Force, as well as self-organised volunteering and Duke of Edinburgh opportunities.

 In addition, you’ll benefit from fieldtrips to places that include Parliament, the Imperial War Museum and Fort Purbrook.

-A minimum of five GCSEs at grade C or above are required, including Maths or English and preferably Science.
+A minimum of five GCSEs at grade C or above are required, including Maths or English at grade 4 or above and preferably Science.

 English and Mathematics are essential for progression into further education and employment.
-All learners are required to take or work towards GCSE A*-C English and Mathematics if they have not achieved this already.
+All learners are required to take or work towards GCSE 9-4 English and Mathematics if they have not achieved this already.

 You’ll work through a continuous programme of assignments, class activities, practical tasks, discussions, presentations, written reports, voluntary work, organising events and some group work.
-Each assessment will be graded against the unit criteria and from there you’ll get an overall grade (Pass, Merit or Distinction).
+Each assessment will be graded against the unit criteria and from there you will get an overall grade (Pass, Merit or Distinction).